Virginia Tech® home

 Coming soon!

-• The Office of Export and Secure Research Compliance (OESRC) DOES NOT require notification for the temporary export to a non-sanctioned country of commercially available laptops, tablets and/or cell phones with standard commercially available software because no license is required.
+• The Office of Export and Secure Research Compliance (OESRC) DOES NOT require notification for the temporary export to a non-sanctioned country of commercially available laptops, tablets, and/or cell phones with standard commercially available software because no license is required.

-• For export of ANY OTHER types of university commodities, software or technology, please contact oesrc@vt.edu prior to your travel to ensure no export license is required.
+• For export of ANY OTHER types of university commodities, software, or technology, please contact oesrc@vt.edu prior to your travel to ensure no export license is required.

-• OESRC offers services such as loaner laptops and restricted party screening, as well as travel tips/best practices available on OESRC’s international travel page
+• OESRC offers services such as loaner laptops and restricted party screening, as well as travel tips/best practices available on OESRC’s international travel page.

 • Please be aware that a number of universities have reported installation of malicious software in employee computers when left unattended in foreign countries.
 If you have reason to believe the computer you take with you (whether your workstation or the OESRC-loaner) has been compromised, please contact OESRC immediately upon your return and prior to connecting the computer to any university networks.

-• Contact: oesrc@vt.edu or 231-6642 for any questions or concerns
+• Contact: oesrc@vt.edu or 231-6642 for any questions or concerns.

 Clery Act

-• The “Clery Act” is named in memory of Jeanne Ann Clery, a university freshman who was raped and murdered in her campus residence hall in 1986
+• The “Clery Act” is named in memory of Jeanne Ann Clery, a university freshman who was raped and murdered in her campus residence hall in 1986.

-• A major intention of the Clery Act is to provide accurate and timely safety information to the public, parents, and students about the level of crimes, and student alcohol and drug violations that occur on a campus.
+• A major intention of the Clery Act is to provide accurate and timely safety information to the public, parents, and students about the level of crimes, student alcohol incidents, and drug violations that occur on a campus.
 This means making all incident data readily available in a complete and accurate manner for all parties who inquire at your institution, thus enabling them to make an informed decision about their safety.

-• Failure to comply with the policy requirements can result in substantial fines for an institution (in the tens of thousands of dollars) or in an extreme case, in the loss of all participation in Title IV federal financial aid programs
+• Failure to comply with the policy requirements can result in substantial fines for an institution (in the tens of thousands of dollars) or in an extreme case, in the loss of all participation in Title IV federal financial aid programs.

 • Before Departure